mff-uk/sparqless/docs/postprocessing.md

 In other words, it's a function which takes a single parameter - the descriptors of a particular type, and it returns nothing.
 For example, `PostprocessingHook<ClassDescriptor>` would be run with the list of all `ClassDescriptor`s in the model.
-You can specify more generic hook constraints, for example using `NamedEntityDescriptor` would run your hook against all descriptors which have a display name property.
+You can specify more generic hook constraints, for example using `ResourceDescriptor` would run your hook against all descriptors which have a display name property.

 The contents of a hook will usually do one or more of the following things: